asdf-vm/asdf/README.md

 ### bin/uninstall

-Uninstalls a command

-You'll get the same args as the `install` script.
+Uninstalls a command.
+Same args as the `bin/install` script.

 ### bin/use